 Since September 2015, conventional heat generators such as gas boilers, heat pumps, heaters with cogeneration, water heaters and storage tanks should also be labelled.
 The EU efficiency label should help consumers to make an informed decision when choosing a heating system.
 The less primary energy the heating system uses, the more efficient it is.

 Solar thermal collectors generate heat with almost no use of fossil energy.
 Therefore, they are not part of the EU product labelling scheme.
-Well-known manufacturers of solar thermal collectors have joined forces and voluntary introduced a collector label which shows how much heat they can generate.
+Well-known manufacturers of solar thermal collectors joined forces through the Solar Heating Initiative and introduced the SOLERGY Label to shows how much heat solar thermal collectors can generate.

 Several aspects differentiate the SOLERGY label from the EU label: